chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 For now, we assume some valid encoding mechanism is used to give structure to message payloads.
-Moreover, we assume that these payloads are carried in a distinguished CCNx-KE payload field contained in the Interest and Content Objects.
+Moreover, we assume that these payloads are carried in a distinguished CCNxKE payload field contained in the Interest and Content Objects.

 ## Round 1